Gardens of Pelham residents surprised with bins of gifts - Shelby County Reporter

 Once the drive part of the program was over, they packed up the bins and brought them to the Gardens of Pelham for a donation ceremony with city leaders, community members, residents and staff from the facility in attendance.

-“The residents had a chance to come outside for the presentation, and it was fabulous,” said Gardens Administrator Mary Kneff.
+“The residents had a chance to come outside for the presentation, and it was fabulous,” said Gardens Administrator Mary Neff.
 “They were so into it and it touched each and every single one of their hearts.
 It has been such a tough year for them and it is still tough.
 We try and provide as much care as we can for them, but getting something like this is very special for them.
 Mayor Gary Waters stuck around and talked with them, and they really loved that.”

 Residents watched on with big smiles and bright faces as the dozens of bins were unloaded and presented to the facility.
 Ehlman said that he could tell they were very excited about them.